rust-lang/rust/doc/tutorial.md

 [pf]: http://en.cppreference.com/w/cpp/io/c/fprintf

-You can define your own syntax extensions with the macro system, which is out of scope of this tutorial.
+You can define your own syntax extensions with the macro system.
+For details, see the [macro tutorial][macros].

+[macros]: tutorial-macros.html

 # Control structures